veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦    }                                                                                                                                                                    ¦
 ¦                                                                                                                                                                         ¦
 ¦    if (videoFourCc == VideoFourCc.Avc) {                                                                                                                                ¦
-¦      // body contains a configuration record to start the sequence.
-See ISO/IEC                                                                                         ¦
+¦      // body contains a configuration record to start the sequence.                                                                                                     ¦
-¦      // 14496-15, 5.2.4.1 for the description of AVCDecoderConfigurationRecord                                                                                          ¦
+¦      // See ISO/IEC 14496-15:2019, 5.3.4.1 for the description of                                                                                                       ¦
+¦      // the AVCDecoderConfigurationRecord.                                                                                                                              ¦
 ¦      avcHeader = [AVCDecoderConfigurationRecord]                                                                                                                        ¦
 ¦    }                                                                                                                                                                    ¦
 ¦                                                                                                                                                                         ¦
 ¦    if (videoFourCc == VideoFourCc.Hevc) {                                                                                                                               ¦
-¦      // body contains a configuration record to start the sequence.
-See ISO/IEC                                                                                         ¦
+¦      // body contains a configuration record to start the sequence.                                                                                                     ¦
-¦      // 14496-15, 8.3.3.1.2 for the description of HEVCDecoderConfigurationRecord                                                                                       ¦
+¦      // See ISO/IEC 14496-15:2022, 8.3.3.2 for the description of                                                                                                       ¦
+¦      // the HEVCDecoderConfigurationRecord.                                                                                                                             ¦
 ¦      hevcHeader = [HEVCDecoderConfigurationRecord]                                                                                                                      ¦
 ¦    }                                                                                                                                                                    ¦
 ¦  }                                                                                                                                                                      ¦